 |Bollom||Bollom Fireshield Ultra Universal: A single pack solvent-based intumescent coating for fire protection of both internal and external structural steelwork.||£368.66 (10L)|

 |Zeroflame||Zeroflame Aquasteel WB+: Easy to apply, quick drying intumescent paint for standard steel sizes and profiles.
 Available for 30 and 60 min fire prevention.||£174.20 (10L)|

-|Sherwin-Williams||Sherwin-Williams Firetex FX5060: a water-based thin film intumescent coating for 60 minutes fire resistanct on structural steel.||£212.77 (20L)|
+|Sherwin-Williams||Sherwin-Williams Firetex FX5060: a water-based thin film fire paint for steel for 60 minutes fire resistance on structural steel.||£212.77 (20L)|

-Alternatives for intumescent paint for steel
+Alternatives for intumescent coating for steel